-Making the battim (the leather boxes which house the tefillin parchments) of Shel Yad in relatively simple since it’s just a simple compartment that’s smooth on the outside.
+Making the battim (the leather boxes which house the tefillin parchments) of the Shel Yad is relatively simple since it’s just a simple compartment that’s smooth on the outside.

 On the other hand, the Shel Rosh not only has a letter ש painstakingly embossed on both sides, but also it is formed of four separate but unified boxes.

 The terms Tefillin Peshutim Mehudarim, Tefillin Gasssot, Tefillin Gassot Prudot and Miksheh refer to how the battim, particularly the Shel Rosh, are constructed.
 Because the materials, the tools and the level of craftsmanship used to make Tefillin Gassot are more expensive, expect to pay significantly more for Tefillin Gassot than for Tefillin Peshutim Mehudarim.

 Also keep in mind that tefillin makers almost invariably insert mediocre parchments in Tefillin Peshutim Mehudarim; the more expensive the battim, the better the parchments on the inside will be.

 Tefillin must be made of a single piece of leather (“ohr echad“).
 The big question which then arises is whether several pieces of leather glued together are considered ohr echad.

 The problem used to be especially acute before the advent of Tefillin Gassot, when Tefillin Dakkot were the norm.
 Because Tefillin Dakkot are made of thinner hide, glue had to be applied in the crevices between the four compartments of the Shel Rosh to insure it kept a square shape over time.
 The problem is that from a halachic standpoint, if you say glue unifies the compartments, you have now created a single compartment instead of four separtment compartments, as required.